 The group all ate there about four days a week and found each meal better than the last.
 Many people in town agreed with them.
-Business was booming for the former ship cook.
+Business boomed for the former ship cook.
 His joy and success had his beloved considering starting her own business and finding her own passion.

 "Then go for it, Yori!
 Open your school and it'll be great," Ron declared.
-He honestly thought that she should just go for it instead of worrying over it.
+He honestly thought she should just go for it instead of worrying over it.

 "Are you kidding?
 That's the easiest thing!
 You just ask Kim for help.
 Did you see how quickly she found Felix for Wade?" he reminded her.

 Yori nodded; she could not argue with that point.
-So, the next time that she saw Kim, she requested her help.
+So, the next time she saw Kim, she requested her help.
 The redhead was on it in an instant, knowing just who she thought would make the perfect students for Yori.
-She gathered a couple of small children and five young teens that Kim was certain Yori would enjoy working with and who would enjoy Yori in return.
+She gathered a couple of small children and five young teens who Kim was certain Yori would enjoy working with and who would enjoy Yori in return.

 Kim once again proved correct.
 Yori loved her students almost immediately.
 They were all eager to learn and hard working.
 Yori welcomed them into her home and they knew without being told to treat it with serious respect.
 They heeded all of her teachings and were always thankful for her teaching them.

 Bonnie and Monique had a somewhat small house built for them by Wade.
-It was large by most standards, but compared to the Porter manor house and Ron and Yori's Eastern-style mansion, their home was not as huge.
-They did have a wonderful garden complete with a man-made pond and waterfall.
-It was luxury that Monique insisted on and she planned to spend a lot of time relaxing in the garden; it was a joy that she picked up from Vivian, who was more than happy to pass on the skill and appreciation of natural beauty.
+It was large by most standards, but compared to the Porter manor house and Ron and Yori's Eastern-style mansion, their home was downright cozy.
+They had a wonderful garden complete with a manmade pond and waterfall.
+It was luxury Monique insisted on and she planned to spend a lot of time relaxing in the garden.
+It was a joy she picked up from Vivian, who was more than happy to pass on the skill and appreciation of natural beauty.

 "I think I'm going to have to talk Betty into getting a pond!"
 Vivian giggled as she waded around in the water.

-"Or we could just move in here," Kim remarked.
-She was floating on her back, gazing up at the sky.
+"Or we could just move in here," Kim remarked, floating on her back, gazing up at the sky.

 "Like hell!"
 Bonnie barked.
-She was sitting on the edge of the pond, dangling her feet in.
-She was not in the mood to swim...yet.
-"In fact, you two need to get going, right now!" she ordered.
+She was on the edge of the pond, dangling her feet in.
+She was not in the mood to swim… yet.
+"In fact, you two need to get going, right now!" she ordered, pointing toward the door.

 "And why is that?"
-Vivian asked curiously, paying close attention to Bonnie and noticing that the tan woman was not really focusing on she or Kim.
+Vivian asked, paying close attention to Bonnie and noticing the tanned woman was not really focusing on she or Kim.
 She then followed Bonnie's blue-green and saw where Bonnie's attention was.
 "Kimmie, dear, I think we should take our leave.
-After all, it's never a good idea for us to leave our spouses alone for a long period of time," the blonde woman stated.
+After all, it's never a good idea for us to leave our spouses alone for a long period of time," the blonde woman commented.

 "Yes, that's true.
-With our luck, they'll be drunk and singing pirate songs when we get home," Kim remarked.
+With our luck, they'll be drunk and singing pirate songs when we get home," Kim replied.
 It had happened a few times already.

 Monique laughed, just a little away from them and floating on her back.
 "Okay, hopefully, we can get this garden going sometime this lifetime, though."

-"I can't believe this is all ours," Monique commented as they parted.
+"I can't believe this is all ours," Monique said as they parted for air.